johanfrank/wp-plugin-base/README.md

 wppluginbase
 ============

 Extendable PHP class for creation of WordPress plugins.
-Just include the class in your project and use
+Just include the class in your project and use:

 	class MyPlugin extends WP_Plugin_Base {
 		# stuff being done